syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 ### Recurrence appointments on last day of month

-For creating recurring appointments on last day of month by using BYMONTHDAY=-1 in the flutter event calendar.
+To create recurring appointments on the last day of the month, use BYMONTHDAY=-1 in the flutter event calendar.

 {% tabs %}
 {% highlight Dart %}